How to Build a Startup Unicorn in 2024: Strategies and Insights

 5. They put themselves in their customers’ shoes.

-6. They are well-versed in their directly and indirectly with regards to competition.
+6. They are well-versed in their direct and indirect competition.

 7. They are well-versed in the levers and behaviours that drive their target market.